marle3003/mokapi/docs/javascript-api/mokapi-http/args.md

 ---
-title: Args
+title: Args Object | Mokapi HTTP Module Function Parameters
-description: Args is an object used by functions in the module mokapi/http
+description: The Args object is used by functions in the Mokapi HTTP module to access request parameters, headers, body data, and more for API mocking logic.
 ---
 # Args